kayler-renslow/arma-commands-syntax/README.md

 a description about the value.
 This is very useful for when the `return` tag is an `array` and you need descriptions about each index.

-Here are descriptions of the `value` attributes: tag's attributes:
+Here are descriptions of the `value` tag's attributes:
 * `type`: The type of the value.
 * `order`: The order in which it occurs in an array if nested in an `array` tag.
 If the `value` tag is not nested in an `array` tag, this attribute can be ignored.